chrisli-coder/health_check_for_arista/README.md

 - `-t N, --threads N`: Number of worker threads for parallel processing
   - Default: number of CPU cores (capped at 8 for memory efficiency)
-  - Set to 1 to disable parallel processing
+  - Set to 1 to disable parallel processing (recommended on very small VMs or shared jump hosts where you must avoid loading the machine)
 - `-m, --low-memory`: Enable low-memory mode
-  - Files are loaded on-demand instead of pre-loading all files
+  - Files are loaded on-demand instead of pre-loading entire archives/files up front
-  - Reduces memory usage at the cost of slightly slower processing
+  - Reduces peak memory at the cost of some extra I/O and often slower runs
-  - Recommended for systems with limited RAM or when processing many large files
-  - In low-memory mode, thread count is automatically reduced (max 2 threads)
-  - Tasks are processed in batches to avoid loading too many files simultaneously
-  - Useful for processing multiple files or archives in batch
+  - Intended primarily for **low-performance or memory-tight environments**—for example **tac-sftp**-class servers, small shared SFTP VMs, or other boxes with little RAM and slow storage where the default “load everything” behavior risks OOM or heavy swapping
+  - If you do **not** pass `-t`, low-memory mode uses a **conservative default** (at most 2 worker threads).
+You may still set `-t N` explicitly if you need a different cap on that host
+  - When there are many tasks, low-memory mode may process them in **batches** so only a limited number of files are in flight at once

 #### Help